Our goals as Duke Trauma Center are to:

 The Duke Trauma Center is part of a statewide trauma system dedicated to the care of those that become victims of trauma injury.
-Regulated by rules, we work with other trauma centers in the state to insure that trauma care is available to all.
+Regulated by legislative rules, we work with other trauma centers in the state to ensure that trauma care is available to all.
 As you can imagine, to accomplish these goals there are many different components to the Trauma Center.
-There is an in-patient service, Trauma Services, where the patient with multiple types of injuries would be admitted for care.
+There is an in-patient service, Trauma Services, where the patient with multiple types of injuries can be admitted for care.
 The trauma physicians lead a team of people to provide the best care possible to the trauma patient.
 This team is made up of doctors, nurses, occupational, physical, and speech therapists, nutritionist, social workers, chaplains, and more.
 In addition are the many specialties that can become involved in a patients’ care such as orthopedics, neurosurgery, pediatrics, emergency medicine, plastics, radiology, and so many others.

 It is not just the patients that come to Duke but also those in our referring area that we care about.
 We have the Duke Regional Advisory Committee to act as a facilitator within our region.
 Through this committee, we are able to provide educational opportunities for hospital and EMS personnel, performance improvement initiatives, and networking forums.
 See the Duke RAC page of our website for more information.